simcesplatform/LogReader/api.md

 - Timestamp: Timestamp from the message if the message had a valid timestamp.
 Otherwise this is a timestamp added when the message was stored to the database.
 - Topic: The topic the message was published to.
 - InvalidMessage: The message itself if it was valid json.
-- InvalidMessageJson: Message as a string if the message could not be parsed as json.
+- InvalidJsonMessage: Message as a string if the message could not be parsed as json.

 ### Example